luuminhphunmg/Pancakeswap-and-uniswap-trading-bot/README.md

 # Pancakeswap v2 trading client

-<H2> I am not active on telegram, anyone that claims he's me is a scammer.
+<H2> I am not active on telegram at the moment, anyone that claims he's me is a scammer.
 If you are not sure: ask whether they can edit this page and add your telegram name to the top of this page, if they cant: block them</H2>

 <H2> New version coming this weekend with: multiple DEXs, force buy and sell, many bug fixes and speed improvements, linux and macos version</H2>